andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 ```

-As you can see, the body of the `componentDidMont()` method has no longer the assignment of the event handler to the `onmessage` property.
+As we can see, the body of the `componentDidMont()` method has no longer the assignment of the event handler to the `onmessage` property.
 Now we are using the `addEventListener()` method in order to assign an event handler to a specific event.
-In this way, you are able to easily assign a specific event handler to each event generated by the server like it was generated by any standard HTML element.
+In this way, we are able to easily assign a specific event handler to each event generated by the server like it was generated by any standard HTML element.

 In the example we assigned the `updateFlightState()` method to the `flightStateUpdate` event, and the `removeFlight()` method to the `flightRemoval` event.

 ## Handling Connection Closure

 The Server-Sent Event connection between the client and the server is a streaming connection.
 This means that the connection will be kept active indefinitely unless the client or the server stops running.
-If your server has no more events to send or the client isn't longer interested in server's events, how can you explicitly stop the currently active connection?
+If our server has no more events to send or the client isn't longer interested in server's events, how can we explicitly stop the currently active connection?

 Let's consider the case where the client wants to stop the event stream.
-Create a button that allows the user to stop receiving new events.
-So, change the `render()` method of the `App` class, as shown below:
+Let's create a button that allows the user to stop receiving new events.
+So, let's change the `render()` method of the `App` class, as shown below:

 ```react
   render() {